polterguy/phosphorusfive-dox/chapter-7.md

 We will be using this Active Event, to dynamically create an HTML table, from the content of your data file, containing the *"database"* for your contacts.

-I find it helps to visualize the **[apply]** event as *"braiding"* together a data source, and a template, to produce a combined results.
+It might help to visualize the **[apply]** event as *"braiding"* together a data source, and a template, to produce a combined results.
+If you find this concept difficult to understand, then don't despair, since there's a video at the end of this chapter, explaining it in details.

 ## Widget lambda events